West of Twin Peaks Timeline

 1910

-• San Francisco population reaches 416,912.
-San Francisco’s highest hill named for George Davidson at the urging of the Sierra Club in honor of his charter membership and significant scientific achievements.
+• San Francisco’s highest hill named for George Davidson at the urging of the Sierra Club in honor of his charter membership and significant scientific achievements.

 • After Adoph Sutro dies in 1898 and wills his land for educational purposes, the California Supreme Court rules in favor of Sutro’s heirs that the trust is invalid.
-A. S. Baldwin, Sutro’s estate appraiser, purchases Mt.
+President of the Residential Development Co. of San Francisco and Sutro’s estate appraiser, A. S. Baldwin purchases Mt.
 Davidson to develop single family homes.
-“Sunny Jim” James Rolph is elected to first of four terms as Mayor of San Francisco.
-Women win the right to vote in California.

 1912-1913